 Crystals are collected from defeated enemies, and each character can hold up to three crystals at a time.
 The standard attack and the special ability are both associated with an element corresponding to the last crystal collected: Fire (red), Ice (blue), Wind (green), or Light (white).
 Using a special ability sacrifices the current crystal (displayed leftmost), which changes the standard attack as well.
 If the character has no more crystals left, she reverts to a base attack and cannot perform a special ability until she finds another crystal.

 Characters can perform special command shots by inputting special control sequences, similar to a fighting game.
 Enemies defeated by a command shot become sealed in a magical bubble.
 The bubble behaves differently based on the currently equipped elemental magic.
 Any other enemies who come in contact with a sealed enemy are destroyed in a chain reaction.
 Sealed enemies can be picked up and thrown with like any other enemy, allowing the player to execute long chains of exploding enemies.
 Characters can grab and throw the bubble multiple times; the bubble eventually detonates if it is not picked up for a while.
 Keeping the bubble on screen for longer increases the score bonus that it provides when it is finally destroyed.
+Shooting the bubble also increases the bonus.
 Sealed enemies also release a health restoring item when they are destroyed, which is larger and heals more if the bubble is kept on screen for longer.

 Every stage has a sub-boss and a boss, which are typically composed of multiple segments or generate objects that can set off for chain reactions.
 Bosses have a time limit, though players progress to the next stage regardless if the boss is not completed in time.